Previously used terms:

 Chronic headache with acute onset; de novo chronic headache.

-B. Distinct and clearly-remembered onset, with pain becoming continuous and unremitting within 24 hr
+- Distinct and clearly-remembered onset, with pain becoming continuous and unremitting within 24 hours

-Abortive drug use may exceed the limits defined as causative of 8.2 Medication-overuse headache (qv).
+- Abortive drug use may exceed the limits defined as causative of 8.2 Medication-overuse headache.
 In such cases, the diagnosis of 4.10 New daily persistent headache cannot be made unless the onset of daily headache clearly predates the medication overuse.
-When this is so, both diagnoses, 4.10 New daily persistent headache (NDPH) and 8.2 Medication-overuse headache, should be given.
+When this is so, both diagnoses, 4.10 New daily persistent headache and 8.2 Medication-overuse headache, should be given.

-In all cases, other secondary headaches such as 7.1 Headache attributed to increased cerebrospinal fluid pressure, 7.2 Headache attributed to low cerebrospinal fluid pressure and 5.1 Acute headache attributed to traumatic injury to the head should be ruled out by appropriate investigations.
+- In all cases, other secondary headaches such as 5.1 Acute headache attributed to traumatic injury to the head, 7.1 Headache attributed to increased cerebrospinal fluid pressure and 7.2 Headache attributed to low cerebrospinal fluid pressure should be ruled out by appropriate investigations.

-4.10 New daily persistent headache (NDPH) has two subforms: a self-limiting subform that typically resolves within several months without therapy, and a refractory form that is resistant to aggressive treatment regimens.
+4.10 New daily persistent headache has two subtypes: a self-limiting subtype that typically resolves within several months without therapy, and a refractory subtype that is resistant to aggressive treatment regimens.
 These are not separately coded.